andrewjUTSW/openLCH/README.md

 #### Download and Prepare Example Data

-- Download co (add directory data here with 10 images?)
+- Download code and sample data
 	- unzip code and data
+	- Included are a random sample set of 256x256 cell images
 	- create image list file with <bash script example>
-	-

 #### Run Example Scripts